 11. “In lieu of flowers, the family prefers donations to be made in [Name’s] honor…”

-It is sometimes appropriate to use “in lieu of flowers” as long as you’re clear how you’d like guests to proceed with their gift.
+It is sometimes appropriate to use “in lieu of flowers” as long as you’re clear how you’d like guests to proceed with their gifts.
 In this case, the family requests donations instead.

 12. “Donations made in lieu of flowers will be used to honor [Name’s] favorite cause…”

 This is the most flexible phrasing for charity gifts.
-It allows guests to submit their donation to the family themselves to use as the deceased wished.
+It allows guests to submit their donations to the family themselves to use as the deceased wished.